xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 Please note that in this contract, the resource account will now technically be the `creator` of the collection, so for clarity we've changed the account representing the deployer (you) to be named `owner` and the account that creates the collection and mints tokens to remain `creator.`
 :::

-Let's start by adding the `SignerCapability` to our contract, which is the structure that produces the capability to sign a transaction programmatically.
+Let's start by adding the `SignerCapability` to our contract.
 We'll store it in our `MintConfiguration`:

 ```rust
 struct MintConfiguration has key {